bjamturley/MedSchoolAtlas/Immunology/Innate Immunity and the Complement System.md

 # Anti-Microbial Proteins/Peptides
 Assist by disrupting the membranes of pathogens.
 ## Lysozyme
 Found in tears and saliva.
 Secreted by phagocytes and Paneth cells (in the gut).
-Targets gram (+) bacteria by [[Bacteriology Primer#Cell Wall|degrading peptidoglycan]].
+Targets gram positive bacteria by [[Bacteriology Primer#Cell Wall|degrading peptidoglycan]].
 Gram (-) bacteria has a secondary outer membrane protecting the peptidoglycan.

 This exposes the lipid bilayer for **secretory phospholipase A2** to destroy the membrane.
 ## Defensin, calthecidins, lecticidens, histidins